Updated: Oct 21

 “Like newborn babies, crave pure spiritual milk so that by it you may grow up in your salvation.”
-(I Peter 2:2, emphasis mine)
+(I Peter 2:2, italics mine)

 Right here.
 This.

-And not just occasionally, here and there when we feel like it, or when the notion strikes, but making it as much a routine habit as a dependent, helpless baby's whose life and well-being are contingent upon his continuous, daily intake of milk.
-Oh-so-wonderful. . .oh-so-satisfying. . .nourishing milk!
+And not just occasionally—here and there when we feel like it, or when the notion strikes—but making it as much a routine, daily habit as a dependent, helpless baby whose very life and well-being are contingent upon a continuous intake of milk.

-Very clearly, Peter communicates its significance in I Peter 2:2.
-It’s so that we “grow up in [our] salvation.”
-So that you and I grow up into a mature child of God—the Father's desire for each of His children during this temporary, earthly sojourn.
+Very clearly, Peter communicates the significance of doing so in I Peter 2:2: It’s so that we “grow up in [our] salvation.”
+It's so that you and I become mature sons and daughters of God, which is the Father's will for each of His children during this temporary, earthly sojourn.

 Without ongoing, routine consumption of the Word, our spiritual growth is naturally hindered; and over time, what results is spiritual malnourishment—overall spiritual weakness, lethargy, and lifelessness.
 Certainly, not the abundant, life-giving existence Christ’s sacrificial death makes accessible and attainable.